elogue01/Forecasting-HIV-Infections/README.md

 #### Figure 6: Probability distributions for coefficients in the pooled linear model.

 #### Unpooled model
+In addition to the pooled model, I also built an unpooled model in which the intercept was allowed to vary for each state.
+This model essentially builds a separate linear regression model for each state.
+This is not a completely unpooled model, however, as the coefficients for the different variables remain the same for each state.
+A completely unpooled model was attempted where the intercept and all coefficients were allowed to vary but a number of the  resulting posterior distributions looked as if they had failed to converge (data not shown).
+Overall, the unpooled model approach is problematic since it allows regression models to be fit for states with 1-3 counties.
+The counties in these states will have an outsized role in determining the linear regression model and will likely result in overfitting to the training data.
+Could there be a way to use the information from the global average (pooled model) while still building separate models for each state?

 ![alt text](https://github.com/elogue01/Forecasting-HIV-Infections/blob/master/images/unpooledmodel_traceplot.png)
 #### Figure 7: Probability distributions for coefficients in the unpooled linear model.

 #### Multi-level model
+Why yes there is a way question asker from the previous section.
+Here I have built a multi-level model in which the intercepts and variable coefficients were nested under hyperprior distributions.
+The result of adding this hyperprior layer was to shrink the resulting coefficients back toward the global mean for each parameter.
+This shrinkage will be greater for the states with fewer counties providing data, preventing the coefficients from becoming too dependent on a small number of data points, and ultimately resulting in a more robust model.
+In this model we see that the

 ![alt text](https://github.com/elogue01/Forecasting-HIV-Infections/blob/master/images/multimodel_traceplot.png)
 #### Figure 8: Probability distributions for coefficients in the multi-level linear model.